 Our inner Self holds the entire universe in the small space within the spiritual heart (Hridaya).
 This is a space of Consciousness (Chidakasha) behind all manifestation in the time-space world.

 Levels of Space and Consciousness

-Beyond this is the space of the mind both at individual and cosmic levels.
+Beyond this pranic space is the space of the mind both at individual and cosmic levels.
 The individual mind like space is formless and holds thoughts like various objects or energies in space.
 We all need space in the mind to comprehend things and to observe things properly.
 We can observe the space between our thoughts.

 Beyond this mind space is the space of pure consciousness (Chidakasha) that unlike the mind space has no thoughts.
 The space of the Atman is pure, immutable, empty as it were, sometimes called the Void, Shunya.
 It holds the entire universe but is not changed by the names and forms that appear within it.
-Yet this Atmic space has a vibration from which OM as the creative cosmic vibration arises.
+This Atmic space has a vibration from which OM as the creative cosmic vibration arises.
 This Atmic space is of the nature of light (Jyoti).
 It is self-illuminating and reveals all, with the mind reflecting a portion of its light.

 Our True Nature as Space

-Yet we do have a sense of our Self as space.
+Yet we do have an inner sense of our Self as space.
 We want to be free.
 We don’t want to be limited or confined, controlled or dominated by another, or constricted in a barrier.
 Our inner sense of Self persists behind and beyond the ongoing changes in body and mind between birth and death, waking, dream and deep sleep.

 Our true Self that is the space of consciousness is beyond birth and death, location and history, quantity, measurement or any type of category.
 That is the space of Ananda in which there is peace, happiness, contentment and delight without end and without any division.
 Once we are willing to let go of our outer identifications we can return to our true nature as Infinite Space and experience all that we observe as a reflection of our own inner light and presence.